Game Day (The Wire): The Street

+The Police

-The detail's surveillance work continues with Herc and Carver on the streets and Freamon, Sydnor, and Prez back at the office.
+The detail's surveillance work continues with Herc and Carver on the streets and Freamon, Sydnor and Prez back at the office.
 They intercept a call and learn that Wee-Bey is going to be moving some money.
-Herc and Carver intercept him and take the money, telling him that he can get it from the State's Attorney if he can explain where it came from.
+Herc and Carver intercept Wee-Bey and take the money, telling him that he can get it from the State's Attorney if he can explain where it came from.
 They discuss keeping some, but Carver decides it would not be worth the risk with the wire running.
-They deliver the money back to the office and listen in on a call that Poot makes to his girlfriend.
+The detectives deliver the money and listen in on a call that Poot makes to his girlfriend.
 After a substantial amount of phone sex, they hear something pertinent.
 McNulty and Prez both note that they cannot use the call as evidence without justifying it.
 Later, Daniels finds the money short.
 Thinking Herc and Carver stole it, he tells them that they have until roll call the following morning to bring it back.
 The two bicker, each suspecting the other, but when the cash turns up in their car, Carver apologizes to Herc.

 Tension builds between McNulty and Daniels.
 When McNulty remarks that they need to extend the wiretap, Daniels responds angrily.
-Freamon backs up Daniels, saying that he is in a difficult position between his men and the bosses.
-Freamon instructs Sydnor and Prez in tracking the money which the crew is making.
+Freamon defends Daniels, saying that he is in a difficult position between his men and his superiors.
+Freamon instructs Sydnor and Prez in tracking the money which the Barksdale crew is making.
 He gets records from City Hall showing massive campaign contributions from the Barksdales to various politicians.
-These efforts also reveal information on the Barksdales' front organizations, including a funeral parlor, a strip club, and several warehouses.
+These efforts also reveal information on the Barksdales' front organizations, including Orlando's strip club, a funeral parlor and several warehouses.
 At the basketball game, Avon mocks Proposition Joe's attempt to dress like a real coach.
 Poot and Bodie explain the game to Herc and Carver: the loser has to throw a party for both crews.
 Carver and Herc try to identify Avon but have no idea whom they are looking for.
 Sydnor arrives and quickly recognizes Avon from his old boxing photo.